Zeng95/vue-chat-room/README.md

 - In Firebase don't use arrays.
 - Values in Firebase can be objects, string, numbers or whatever but not false, null, undefined.
 - Update in real time.
+- The database is a JSON object.
+- It's east to do a mistake that use set instead of update.